ValheKouneli/Reversi/README.md

 ## TODO (at least)

 * Fix CLIHumanPlayer (see bugs)
+* Unit tests for MinimaxAITimeLimited and package CLI!!!
+* Statistics
 * Remove the hidious <MoveType> <GameType> thingies from the AIs :O~
 * Fix the implementation of rules (see bugs)
-* Make more unit tests
+* Make more unit tests for everything